 That represents just one infectious disease.
 In a six-year period (2011-2017) many more epidemics happened – the equivalent to over 186 every year.

-Pandemics and epidemics are not cheap – they are costly to fight, and have a big impact on economies.
+Pandemics and epidemics are costly to fight, and have a big impact on economies.
 Expenditures for prevention and preparedness are measured in billions of dollars, the cost of a pandemic in trillions.
 Currently, Covid-19 is estimated to cost the world $11 trillion.
 The World Health Organisation notes that it would take 500 years to spend as much on investing in preparedness as the world is losing due to Covid-19.

 Pandemics can have a long-lasting impact on the global economy.

 Due to the current Covid-19 pandemic, extreme poverty has increased for the first time in 20 years.